jonlester/vscode-copilot-dev/README.md

 > **Tip:** Take a look at this [chat agent sample](https://github.com/microsoft/vscode-extension-samples/tree/main/chat-agent-sample) to help get you started.

+## Feedback
+For any and all questions, issues, or just general feedback, please open an [issue](./issues/new)

 ## License

 This project is licensed under the [MIT License](LICENSE).